-Believe me, a little work now will prevent a whole lot of pain and work later down the line when you are looking at a VERY long list of files that may or may not be duplicates.
+Believe me, a little work getting organised now will prevent a whole lot of pain and work later down the line when you are looking at a VERY long list of files that may or may not be duplicates.
 All in varying stages of development.
 Some you wrote so long ago that you can barely even remember them.

 All it takes is a simple spreadsheet.
 You don’t even have to make the spreadsheet.
 Just copy this Google template of my writing inventory spreadsheet… Here.
 That link will enable you to save a blank version of the exact tracker I use.
 It is editable, so feel free to save your own version and edit it to the way you prefer to work.